AuPtZ/BenchmarkSS/www/tab_application.md

 </div>

 For **SS_all**, step ① varies:
 You may choose a selection of SSMs and a ranking direction for the drugs.
-Generally, if an oncogenic signature is uploaded, select **'down'**.
+Generally, if an oncogenic signature is uploaded, select **'down'**.Other type signature is not recommended. **For more details, please refer to the help page, specifically Question 8.**

 <div style="padding: 10px; text-align: center;">
 <img src="imgsm4.png" width = "70%" height = "70%" />